volodymyrprokopyuk/kotlin-sdp/README.md

   possible.
 Don't hesitate to throw away bad design and rebuild from scratch
 - Use tools or even build tools for repetitive task automation

+# 12-factor SaaS application

+1. **Codebase**.
+One codebase tracked in revision control, many deployments
+    - Use revision control system (Git) to track codebase changes
+    - Set up one repository per app/service
+    - Single codebase is deployed into multiple environments (dev, test, staging, production) with different level of maturity/testing
+1. **Dependencies**.
+Explicitly declare and isolate dependencies
+    - Use dependency management system (Yarn)
+    - Always explicitly define dependency versions (package.json)
+    - Isolate locally installed dependencies from interference with system-wide packages
+    - Only the language runtime and a depenency manager are required to run the app/service
+    - Explicitly include (into Docker image) all system tools (curl, imagemagick) that app/service dependes on
+1. **Configuration**.
+Store configuration in the environment
+    - Keep strict separation of the environment-specific configuration from the codebase
+    - Do not store any credentilas and secretes in the codebase
+    - Store environment-specific configuration in the environment variables set up by IaC deployment scripts
+1. **Backing services**.
+Treat backing services as attached resources accesible via URI
+    - Most of the apps/services use database, queues, cache, email systems, cloud services (resources)
+    - App/service can easily swap backing service by changing the resource URI provided by the environment-specific configuration without any codebase changes
+1. **Build, release, run**.
+Strictly separate build and run stages
+    - Codebase is transformed into a deployment through the below stages
+    - Build stage transforms a source code repository (Git) into an executable artifact (Docker image).
+Fetch specific tag, download dependencies, compile an executable artifact
+    - Release stage combines the environment-independent executable artifact with the environment-specific configuration.
+Every release is immutable and should be uniquely tagged.
+Any change must create a new release
+    - Run stage launches the app/service in an environment
+1. **Processes**.
+Execute the app as one or more stateless share-nothing processes
+    - Any data that needs to persist must be stored in a stateful backing service
+    - Process memory and filesystem can be used only as a temporary cache
+    - Every app/service process should be idempotent

 # Security by design principles

 - **Information security in rest**